 2) Register with the Law School Admission Council (LSAC) for the Law School Admission Test (LSAT) and the Credential Assembly Service (CAS).

-- A complete application consists of undergraduate transcripts, two letters of recommendation, personal statement, resume, and LSAT score.
+- A complete application consists of all undergraduate transcripts, two letters of recommendation, a personal statement, a resume, and your LSAT score.

 - The LSAT must be taken within five years of the desired start date.